istio/istio/samples/security/spire/README.md

 # Integrating SPIRE as a CA through Envoy's SDS API

 This sample deploys a setup of [SPIRE](https://github.com/spiffe/spire) (the SPIFFE Runtime Environment) as an example of integrating with [Envoy's SDS](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret) API.
-For more information on SPIFFE and SPIRE specs, refer to the [SPIFFE Overview](https://spiffe.io/docs/latest/spiffe-about/overview/).
+For more information on the SPIFFE specs, refer to the [SPIFFE Overview](https://spiffe.io/docs/latest/spiffe-about/overview/).

 Once SPIRE is deployed and integrated with Istio, this sample deploys a modified version of the [sleep](/samples/sleep/README.md) service and validates that its [identity](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-verifiable-identity-document-svid) was issued by SPIRE.
+Workload registration is automatically handled by the [k8s-workload-registrar](https://github.com/spiffe/spire/blob/main/support/k8s/k8s-workload-registrar/README.md).

 See [Istio CA Integration with SPIRE](https://istio.io/latest/docs/ops/integrations/spire) for further details about this integration.